Sandalmoth/magic-chiptuner/README.md

 midi music available for training data.

 ## Basic design plan/TODO
-- parse midi into some text based format
+- parse midi into some ~~text based format~~ vector of bytes
-- standardize rhythms
+- ~~standardize rhythms~~ just use midi quantization
 - generate simple melody version of training data by stripping chords, drums, fast notes
 - transpose to all 12 keys
 - train some kind of network on generating complex data from simplifyed (seq2seq?)
 - implement streaming midi to text conversion
 - feed into network
 - restore output to midi

+### Work log ###
+_2020-11-26_
+Read midi, remove percussion, extract melody (? on last one).

+_2020-11-27_
+Remove broken files from training data.
+Discover training data uses full range of notes from 0 to 127.
+Implement conversion to string of bytes.

+## Preemptive QnA
+_Why chiptuner?_
+The training data I have is gameboy/nes music, so, that's what it's gonna learn.